FormidableLabs/spectacle-cli/CONTRIBUTING.md

 #### `examples/cli-mdx`

-A CLI build using MDX slides found in `examples/cli-mdx/slides.mdx` and a custom theme found at `examples/cli-mdx/theme.js`.
+A CLI build using MDX slides found in `examples/cli-mdx/slides.mdx`.

 ```sh
 # In one terminal open CLI dev server